leonawicz/rvtable/README.md

 -   Any other columns in an RV table are ID columns and therefore should only store categorical variables.
 -   An rvtable is essentially a way of storing the distribution of one random variable in a data frame or, if ID columns are present in addition to the the values and probabilities columns, sections of rows of the table can be seen as a sequence of conditional distributions based on combinations of the ID variables' levels.

-Functions included in the package provide the following abiities:
+Functions included in the package provide the following abilities:

 -   Subset specific conditional distributions from a table
 -   Marginalize over/integrate out ID variables to obtain a specified marginal distribution of the random variable